RanggaBS/bully-scripting/docs/01-game-reference/global-functions/PlayerLockButtonInputsExcept.md

 ## Description

 Allows locking only certain inputs.
-<br/>Exact amount of paramters it can take is unknown, but it's at least 9.
+<br/>Exact amount of parameters it can take is unknown, but it's at least 9.

 ```lua
 function PlayerLockButtonInputsExcept(state, input1, input2, ...) --[[ ... ]] end